ronald890119/mygo-searcher/README.en.md

 - [x] Add tabs for Ave Mujica and MyGO
 - [ ] Image classification by series
 - [ ] Image classification by characters
+- [ ] Rebuild the site with TypeScript
+- [ ] Add more bands from BanG Dream
 - Performance Improvement
     - [x] Apply react-virtualized for rendering improvement
     - [ ] Search bar debounce